-AMS2024 is the last version of AMS to support the x86-64 Intel macOS platform.
+Important: AMS2024 is the last version of AMS to support the x86-64 Intel macOS platform.
+You can find AMS2024 in the "Previous Releases" section on our download page.

 Drag the AMS application (called AMS20XX) from the disk image to your disk, for example by dropping it on the icon of the Applications folder in the disk image.